Streampunk/macadam/README.md

 ### Timecode

-On capture with devices that have timecode support, if timecode is available in the incoming stream then it is also made available values in the resolved `frame` object.
+On capture with devices that have timecode support, timecode is available in the incoming stream as values in the resolved `frame` object.

-    frame.video.timecode // a string
-    frame.video.userBits // a number - C-type `uint32_t`
+    frame.video.timecode // a string, or 'false' if not available frame.video.userBits // a number - C-type `uint32_t`

-Non-drop frame timecode is formatted as `HH:MM:SS:FF.f`, where `HH` is the hour, `MM` is the minute, `SS` is the second, `FF` is the frame, or pair of frames for rates above 30fps.
-The `.f` extension is the optional frame pair indicator, once again only with a value of `.0` for the first frame in a pair and `.1` for the second.
+Non-drop frame timecode is formatted as `HH:MM:SS:FF.f`, where `HH` is the hour, `MM` is the minute, `SS` is the second, `FF` is the frame, or represents a pair of frames for rates above 30fps.
+The `.f` extension is the optional frame pair indicator, once again only for rates above 30fps.
+A value of `.0` indicates the first frame in a pair and `.1` for the second.
 If no timecode is available, the value is set to boolean value `false` (not string `'false'`).
-For drop frame timecode, the format is the same except that the last colon (`:`) is changes to a semi-colon (`;`), as so `HH:MM:SS;FF.f`.
+For drop frame timecode, the format is the same except that the last colon (`:`) is changes to a semi-colon (`;`), as shown: `HH:MM:SS;FF.f`.

 For playout devices that support timecode insertion, to enable timecode output, set the `startTimecode` property on the options object passed to `macadam.playout({ ... })`.
 The format of the string is the same as for capture.
-This timecode will be used for the first frame, whether using scheduled of synchronous playback, and then is incremented for each subsequent frame.
+This timecode will be used for the first frame, whether using scheduled or synchronous playback, and is then incremented for each subsequent frame.
 The timecode's internal frames-per-second is derived from the display mode, as is the timecode type (VITC/SMPTE RP188).

 Make sure to use a colon to set non-drop frame and a semi-colon to set drop frame.
 Get this wrong and timecode output is suppressed.

 The playout object has four utility methods for managing timecode:

 * `playout.getTimecode()` - gets the current timecode value - the one to be used for the next frame to be output - as a string.
-* `playout.setTimecode(`_timecode_`)` - sets a new timecode value based on the given string to be used from the next frame onwards.
+* `playout.setTimecode(`_timecode_`)` - sets a new timecode value based on the given string to be used.
+Used from the next frame onwards.
-* `playout.getTimecodeUserbits()` - gets the current timecode user bits represented as a 32-bit integer that are to be sent with the next frame.
+* `playout.getTimecodeUserbits()` - gets the current timecode user bits represented as a 32-bit integer.
+These are the user bits to be sent with the next frame.
-* `playout.setTimecodeUserbits(`_userbits_`)` - sets the timecode user bits field from a 32-bit integer that will be sent with the next frame.
+* `playout.setTimecodeUserbits(`_userbits_`)` - sets the timecode user bits field from a 32-bit integer.
+These become the user bits to be sent with the next frame.

 ## Status, support and further development